ly706/MIE-GAT/README.md

 ## Dataset
 Original LIDC-IDRI dataset can be found in the official website: https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI

-The LIDP dataset can be found in the paper 《Lidp: A lung image dataset with pathological information for lung cancer screening》
+The LIDP dataset can be found in the paper "Lidp: A lung image dataset with pathological information for lung cancer screening"
 ## Todos
+* Scripts for models are provided in /models folder.